Adnuntius/ios_sdk/README.md

     </dict>
 ```

-## Upgrading from 1.2.X to 1.3.0
+## Upgrading to 1.2.X to 1.4.0

+Unfortunately between 1.2.X and 1.4.0 we have made some breaking api changes that were unavoidable in order to provide an improved experience and a more consistent use of the SDK

+### Removed Api Calls

+ We are removing support for the loadFromScript and the old simple loadFromConfig functions.
+The reason why, is in order to ensure a consistent experience we need more control over
+ what features and parameters that are used and we can't do that if we accept a html block.

+In their place is a single loadFromConfig which uses the same json format as loadFromApi already does, and this is supported for both Swift and Objective-C.   The existing loadFromApi support remains
+unchanged except for the completion handler methods have been changed.

+### Updated Completion Handler

+Between 1.3.0 and 1.40 we made some changes to the completion handlers that are not backwards compatible.

+The onFailure handler remains the same
+The onComplete get replaces with two new functions:

+- onNoAdResponse (which used to be onComplete with adCount == 0)
+- onAdResponse

+The reason for this, is we have added new arguments to the onAdResponse, including the calculated width and height that are used by the rendered div, so you can use that to
+control any resizing of your uiviews.
+We will revisit trying to do a better job of this with wkWebView, but this change seemed like a good idea anyway.

+### Updating from UIWebView to WKWebView

-Version 1.3.0 of the SDK is based on WkWebView instead of the deprecated UiWebView.
+Version 1.4.0 of the SDK is based on WkWebView instead of the deprecated UiWebView.
 If you want to use the SDK with interface builder, your target iOS version must be 11, otherwise you will receive the
 dreaded `WKWebView before iOS 11.0 (NSCoding support was broken in previous versions)` error message.
 If you are constructing an instance of the AdnuntiusWebView programmatically this should not be an issue.

 ### Updating your storyboards.